joossm/joossm.github.io/_pages/cv.md

 * 2019 – 2022: Dual Student
     * Schwarz IT KG, Neckarsulm, Baden-Württemberg
     * Software development in Java and Spring Boot for the cart and checkout of Lidl Online Shop
-    * Product ratings;
+    * Product ratings
-    * Data engineering in SQL, Python, and PySpark for Pricing Intelligence at Lidl;
+    * Data engineering in SQL, Python, and PySpark for Pricing Intelligence at Lidl
     * Software development in Go for the Kaufland App backend.

 Skills